Judson University General Education Framework

 Major Courses– Building on the Core Courses, the Major Courses continue the development in the four areas in relationship to one field of study.
 In writing for example, while the Core Courses deal with the basic and broad skills for written communication, the Major Courses enable the student to develop writing and research skills appropriate to the major discipline.
 Thus writing and information literacy are taught in the major as well as in the core.
 In the area of stewardship, professors can enable students to apply the principle within the particular discipline.
 In addition, Major Courses provide the opportunity to develop deeper knowledge of the major field, which complements the broader knowledge gained through the Core Courses.
 In these courses, students will also begin to draw connections between the major disciplines and those studied in the Core Courses.

 Co-curricular Activities– Here at Judson, it is recognized that learning is not limited to the classroom.
-Development in the three areas also takes place through other aspects of campus life such as dorm life, chapel, student government, sports, informal interactions with faculty members, and mission/service projects, among many others elements of campus life.
+Development in the three areas also takes place through other aspects of campus life such as dorm life, chapel, student government, sports, informal interactions with faculty members, and mission/service projects, among many other elements of campus life.

 Capstone Experiences– Capstone experiences serve as a transition between undergraduate studies and a career and/or graduate studies.
 They provide both a retrospective view, enabling the students to reflect on and integrate their coursework, as well as a future-oriented perspective, preparing for what comes next.

 For the major capstone, students participate in discipline-specific culminating experiences, during which they demonstrate the knowledge and skills needed to succeed in their career and/or continuing education.
-The form of the major capstone depends on the needs of the specific discipline, but may included a senior seminar course, internship, comprehensive exams, recital, student teaching, portfolio, among other options.
+The form of the major capstone depends on the needs of the specific discipline, but may include a senior seminar course, internship, comprehensive exams, recital, student teaching, portfolio, among other options.

 For the general education capstone, there is an integrative capstone course, CRP 481: Faith and Life Issues, during which students demonstrate an understanding of the Christian worldview and its connections with the core and major courses.Students will also learn effective life planning and decision making skills, from the perspective of a Christian worldview, which will help them prepare for the transition to the next stage of their lives.